KorfLab/init/07_EXAM.md

 - You may not import any modules that require installation
 - You may look things up on the internet, but not copy-paste anything
 - You may download files, but not source code
-- If you indent with spaces, you fail
+- If you routinely violate the style guide, you fail

 ## Part 1: Setup ##